a swirl of four-color dots

 Until the late 1990s, comics fans from 1 to 101 turned to the printed page.
 They opened their newspaper, furtively read floppies in drugstores, or bought something that ranged across a spectrum from cheap, almost immediately self-destructing flimsies to super-fine archival collections.
 The appearance of the internet didn’t erase print, but it bifurcated comics reading: a century of comics produced in an evolving way to get an artist’s ink onto mass-printed paper added the screen as a medium for reproduction and reading.

-I want to tell the story of the whole comic-strip evolution: from the Yellow Kid and early syndication through the very latest webcomics—the whole ball of wax of how artists knowing their newsprint medium drew their comics and marked drawings up for color reproduction, how printers put that work through the most arcane and impossible-to-believe operations to get them onto paper, and how modern cartoonists produce online cartoons.
+In How Comics Were Made, I tell the story of the whole comic-strip evolution: from the Yellow Kid and early syndication through the very latest webcomics—the whole ball of wax of how artists knowing their newsprint medium drew their comics and marked drawings up for color reproduction, how printers put that work through the most arcane and impossible-to-believe operations to get them onto paper, and how modern cartoonists produce online cartoons.

 What’s this all about?

-How Comics Were Made, turns to the stories of creation: What did artists’ originals look like and how were they transformed for print?
+How Comics Were Made turns to the stories of creation: What did artists’ originals look like and how were they transformed for print?
 In the days before digital reproduction, how did a cartoonist tell a printer they wanted a 30% green?
 How, in fact, did the Yellow Kid get his tint?
-How did cartoonists represent Black faces in a medium that favors the empty page and was poor at reproducing nuanced tones?
+Does a cartoonist have to conceive of a comic differently now when aiming for multiple print and digital appearances in different formats?
 The answers are surprising, revealing, and beautiful.
-You’ll see reproductions of art and artifacts that have never appeared in print anywhere, and some historic comics will appear for the first time ever in any medium in this book.
+You’ll see reproductions of art and artifacts that have never appeared in print anywhere, and some historic comics appear for the first time ever in any medium in this book.

 Sign up for either or both of two lists:

-How Comics Were Made newsletter: Sign up to receive a newsletter with interview excerpts, new discoveries, and lots of pictures and scans of amazing cartoon history!
-I’ll also update you on the book.
+How Comics Were Made newsletter: This monthly-or-so newsletters features insights about comics history, excerpts of interviews, new discoveries, and lots of pictures and scans of amazing cartoon history!
+I’ll also update you on the status of the book.
 (Read back issues here.)

 What you’ll find in the book

-The book will be roughly divided by time and transitions, from the start of consistently appearing daily and weekly comics in newspapers:
+The book is roughly divided by time and transitions, from the start of consistently appearing daily and weekly comics in newspapers:

-Each section will feature interviews with artists, reproductions of original cartoon art, printing and coloring artifacts, and the way cartoons appeared in print—or on screen.
+Each section features interviews with artists, reproductions of original cartoon art, printing and coloring artifacts, and the way cartoons appeared in print—or on screen.

-How Comics Were Made will be 8¼ tall × 10½ inches wide (21 × 27 cm), a format designed to fit most strip and Sunday comics.
-The campaign goal is a 288-page softcover book with french flaps—you know, those fancy fold-in flaps on nice paperback titles.
-It’ll weigh about three pounds (1.3 kg).
+How Comics Were Made is a 288-page softcover book measuring 8¼ tall × 10½ inches wide (21 × 27 cm).
+This format was designed to fit strip and Sunday comics.
+The book features french flaps—you know, those fancy fold-in flaps on nice paperback titles.